SrinivasM0474/devTinderNodeJS/homework.md

 - Improve the DB Schema - PUT all appropriate validations on each field in schema
 - Add timestamps to the userSchema
 - Add API level validations on patch request & signup post api
-- Add API validation for each field
+- Data Sanitizing - Add API validation for each field